knightedcodemonkey/module/docs/cjs-exports.md

 - Aliases to the export bag: `const e = exports; e.foo = 1`, `const m = module.exports; m.bar = 2` (alias chains are tracked).
 - Destructuring to properties: `({ value: exports.foo } = obj)`.
 - `Object.assign(exports, { foo, bar: baz })` and `Object.assign(module.exports, { ... })` with literal keys.
+- `Object.defineProperty` / `Object.defineProperties` on exports/module.exports (aliases included) with literal keys; value and getter descriptors are collected.
+Getter-based exports are emitted via a proxy read (best-effort, not true ESM live bindings).

 ## Ignored or intentionally excluded

 - Non-literal computed keys (e.g., `exports[key()] = x`) are ignored for static export emission; they may still exist on the runtime bag but no ESM binding is generated.
+- Symbol keys on exports/module.exports are ignored.
 - Patterns that do not resolve to `exports`/`module.exports` or aliases are ignored.

 ## Emission rules